-All students must successfully pass a written qualifying exam based on the core courses, normally after having taken them, at the end of students’ second year.
-Students must pass the exam at the grade of 3.0/4.0 or better.
+All students must successfully pass a two-part, written qualifying exam based on the core courses.
+Part one of the qualifying exam focuses on theory and part two focuses on practical application..
 A failed examination may be repeated once.
 The timing of re-examinations is specified by the department.
 Students who do not take the re-examinations at the specified time forfeit their right to re-examination.
 The qualifying exam will be written, administered and graded by the Qualifying Exam Committee.

 The Oral Comprehensive Examination is taken before advancement to candidacy.
-Within one year of successfully completing the qualifying exam, the doctoral student should propose his/her dissertation research to the Supervisory Committee in writing.
-The comprehensive examination is administered by the student’s Supervisory Committee, and usually consists of a (preliminary) defense of the dissertation proposal.
+Within one year of successfully completing the qualifying exam, the doctoral student will propose his/her dissertation research to the Supervisory Committee in writing.
+The comprehensive examination is administered by the student’s Supervisory Committee, and usually consists of a preliminary defense of the dissertation proposal.

 Documentation of completion of approved training in the conduct of research with human subjects must be submitted prior to advancing to candidacy.